Growsafe Standard Certificate

 - aware of your obligations under the various legislations that impact on the use of agrichemicals in New Zealand.

 The Growsafe Basic certificate (or equivalent knowledge) plus one season's spraying experience is a prerequisite for this course.
 The course tutors will assume all trainees have a basic level of knowledge of agrichemicals and their use so they can focus on new, higher level content.
+Growsafe offers an online pre-course learning package which is a great way to remind yourself of some of the basic information about agrichemical use and will help you get more out of the face-to-face course.
+Take a look

 In certain limited circumstances, a trainer may grant an exemption to the prerequisite to enable trainees who do not meet the prerequisite to attend the course.
 However, the certificate will not be awarded until both written and practical competency is demonstrated.
-If you are unsure, talk with your Growsafe Trainer to discuss whether this course is right for you.
+If you are unsure, talk with your Growsafe trainer to discuss whether this course is right for you.

 The Growsafe Standard certificate will be awarded on successful completion of both written and practical assessments.
 The practical assessment requires the following: